yellowjacketcoder/lLyrics-Musixmatch/README.md

 Features
 ---------------
-  - Support for a lot of different lyrics sites (see above)
+  - Support Musixmatch and a lot of different lyrics sites (see above)
   - Integration into the Rhythmbox UI
   - Lyrics sources can be prioritised and deactivated
   - Automatically display lyrics on playback or only on-demand